tbrlpld/laces/README.md

 **Note**:
 It is your template's responsibility to output any media declarations defined on the components.

+#### Outputting component media in templates

+Once you have defined the assets on the component in one of the two ways above, you can output them in your templates.
+This, again, works in the same way as it does for Django form widgets.
+The component instance will have a `media` property which returns an instance of the `django.forms.Media` class.
+This is the case, even if you used the nested `Media` class to define the assets.
+The [string representation of a `Media` objects](https://docs.djangoproject.com/en/5.0/topics/forms/media#s-media-objects) are the HTML declarations to include the assets.

 In the example home template from above, we can output the component's media declarations like so:

 ```html+django